laravel/pennant/notes.md

 ### The `$scope` parameter

-The Closure will receive the "scope" for the feature check being performed.
+The Closure will receive the scope for the feature check being performed.
 The scope may be `null` (used to indicate that no scope was given which can be useful for anonymous / global feature flags), an eloquent model, a `string` or something else entirely.
 We will learn more about scope values later.

 ### Returned value